 Alternative Assessments to High Stakes Exams

 When preparing for upcoming exams, instructors should carefully consider the assessment needed to meet their learning objectives.
 Proctored examinations are typically considered “high-stakes testing” and are not always a necessity for assessing a student’s mastery of a course’s learning objectives.
-Creative alternatives to proctored exams such as those that follow should be carefully considered as acceptable options given the realities we are faced with this semester:
+Some potential alternative assessments include:

 - Essays and papers including such things as executive summaries, creating an infographic or poster session, or writing an OpEd essay on an issue